roshnins/roshnins/README.md

 # Hi 👋 My name is Roshni

-## Full-Stack Developer
+## Analyst

 My career experience has been in mainly DevOps and Backend development.
 I have also worked with Middleware like Tibco BusinessWorks.
-Moreover, on my own time, I have been learning Front-end development and Machine Learning.
-My passion is in Analytics and I am currently learning more on that front.
+Moreover, on my own time, I have been learning Financial Modeling and Machine Learning.
+My passion is to use my quantitative knowledge to solve financial problems

 - 🌍  I'm based in Singapore
 - ✉️  You can contact me at [https://www.linkedin.com/in/roshnins/](mailto:https://www.linkedin.com/in/roshnins/)
-- 🧠  I'm learning Machine Learning and Financial Modeling
+- 🧠  I'm learning Financial Analysis
-- 🤝  I'm open to collaborating on Machine Learning projects
+- 🤝  I'm open to collaborating on quant projects

 ### Skills